Yoyo Cleanser Bitters and Prevention of High Fructose Diet-Induced Hyperglycemia and Hyperinsulinemia in Wistar Rats

 Authors

-• O.D.
-Fayoriju Department of Physiology, School of Basic Medical Sciences, University of Benin, Benin City, Edo State.
+• J. C. Anionye Department of Medical Biochemistry, University of Benin, Benin City, Edo State, Nigeria.
+Author

 Keywords: